-IT staffs are already stretched to their limits as they deploy and manage a growing number of users and devices while struggling to keep networks up and running.
+IT staffs are already stretched their limits, trying to deploy and manage a growing number of users and devices while struggling to keep networks up and running.
 A USB security solution should not add to this burden.

-There are ostensibly simple USB security solutions available that in reality require lots of attention from IT staff.
+There are ostensibly simple USB security solutions available that in reality end up requiring lots of attention from IT staff.
 For example, software solutions exist today that simply notify the IT staff whenever someone attaches a device to a USB port.
 However, the thousands of daily alerts that result will require constant monitoring.
-By the time a staff member investigates, a thief could be out the door.
+And by the time a staff member investigates, a thief could be out the door.

-Other USB solutions require companies to compile and manage lists of "safe" and approved devices that can attach to USB devices without compromising security.
+Other USB solutions require companies to compile and manage lists of "safe" and approved devices that can attach to USB ports without compromising security.
 In a typical IT environment characterized by changing users and devices, these lists can be difficult and time-consuming to manage.

-Also, security solutions designed to support only devices from a single manufacturer don't take into account the heterogeneous nature of today's IT environments-and they won't afford complete protection.
+Security solutions designed to support only devices from a single manufacturer don't take into account the heterogeneous nature of today's IT environments - and they won't afford complete protection.